-Educator / Co-ordinator / Assistant details
+Educator / Co-ord inator Assistant details

 Full name

 Date of birth

-Contact phone (ВН) (A .H) (M)
+Contact phone (ВН ) (A vH) (M)

 Email address

 Postal address

 Physical address (for educator/assist Residence Venue ant)

-Educator / Co-ord linator , / Ass istant qualif ications anc d study
+Educator / Co-ord inator / Ass istant qualif ications anc d study

-Relevant qualification, or name of relevant course enrolled in, including details of progress (attach copies)
+Relevant qualification name of relevant controlled in, including details of progress (attach copies) ourse

-Mandatory training completed (attach copies) □ Approved first aid training - Date: / / / Anaphylaxis management training - Date: / / / / / Emergency asthma management training - Date: / / / / / / / / / / / / / / / / / / /
+Mandatory training completed (attach copies) Anaphylaxis managen nen ng - Date: It training - D Ingement train ate:/

 Any other training completed

 Operation details

-Date registered with the service Date registration ceased
+Date registered wit service h the Da ate registratio on ceased

-Provider approval number of educator (if applicable) ate approval v anted was
+Provider approval number of educato applicable) r (if Date approval was granted

 Days and hours of operation Мо n Tues Wed Thurs Fri Sat Sun

-Child enrolment details Child's full name Date of birth Days of attendance ce Hours of attendance Details of other househo old mem bers People who normally resid le at the f amily day care res idence (including cl hildren ur nder 18 years old): Full name Date of birth ordinators/educators/as Working with children check / working with vulnerable people / record of criminal history for co- ordinators/educators/assistants and other household members aged 18 years and over who normally reside at the residence: Full name Type of check, id and expiry date entifying number eck was sighted by the ed Provider/Nominated sor
+Child enrolment details Child's full name Date of birth Days of attendance ce Hours of attendance Details of other househo old mem bers People who normally resid le at the f amily day care res idence (including cl hildren ur nder 18 years old): Full name Date of birth Working with children coordinators/educators/as normally reside at the re ssistants and other house Full name Type of check, id and expiry date entifying number Date check was sighted by the Approved Provider/Nominated Supervisor

-Monitoring and support For use by co-ordi nators for each educator - Name of educator: Evidence that each educator is adequately monitored and supported by a family day care co-ordinator including: the dates and times of any visits by the co-ordinator to the family day care residence or family day care venue for the purpose of monitoring or support the dates and times of any telephone calls between the co-ordinator and the educator for the purpose of monitoring support details of any correspondence or written materials provided to the educator by the co-ordinator for the purpose of monitoring or support and the dates and times the correspondence or materials were provided to the educator.
+Monitoring and support

+For use by co-ordinators for each educator - Name of educator: .....

+Evidence that each educator is adequately monitored and supported by a family day care co-ordinator including:

+- the dates and times of any visits by the co-ordinator to the family day care residence or family day care venue for the purpose of monitoring or support - the dates and times of any telephone calls between the co-ordinator and the educator for the purpose of monitoring support - details of any correspondence or written materials provided to the educator by the co-ordinator for the purpose of monitoring or support and the dates and times the correspondence or materials were provided to the educator.

 Date, time Details Co-ordinators name